 Wart-causing viruses are contagious and can be easily picked up through skin-to-skin contact, or through sharing toys that may harbour the virus.
+This is why the presence of warts on children is so high.
 The virus can also thrive in warm moist areas such as public showers or pool changing rooms, which can be a frequent source of warts affecting the feet.

 What are plantar warts?